Oona Airola: Early life and education

 She was born in 1988 and is from Kokkola, Finland.
-Her mother Outi Airola is a journalist, and she has four sisters, including fellow actress Anna Airola and musician Aaro Airola.
+Her mother Outi Airola is a journalist, and she has four siblings, including fellow actress Anna Airola and musician Aaro Airola.
 Her father was a cellist.
 When she was eight years old, she sustained a serious leg injury while horseback riding.
 Her parents divorced when she was in high school.

 She studied at the Helsinki Theater Academy after being accepted at the age of 22.

 Career

 Acting

 Airola made her feature film debut in Juho Kuosmanen’s 2016 biographical drama The Happiest Day in the Life of Olli Mäki.
 She played Olli Mäki's girlfriend Raija, and won a Jussi Award for Best Supporting Actress for her performance.
 She won another Jussi for Best Leading Actress for Land of Hope (2018).
 She played the protagonist's best friend Kinky in Aurora (2019).

 In 2020, she had her first major stage role as Cathy in a production of Humiseva harju at Helsinki City Theater.

 She played the lead role in the mystery series Hotel Swan Helsinki (2020–2021).
 She also appeared in Rahti (2021) as human rights lawyer Maria.
 She had a supporting role in Girl Picture (2022).
 In 2024, she won the Dragon Award for Best Acting at the Gothenburg Film Festival for her performance in The Missile.

-She was cast to play the lead role in Kaunis rietas häupliss, a drama about Kaija Koo.
+She was cast to play the lead role in Kaunis rietas onnellinen, a drama about Kaija Koo.
 The film is scheduled to be premiere on 18 February 2026.